oauyeung/cse15l-lab-reports/LabReport3.md

 10:        remains: if such guidelines were to be established, what individuals, institutions,
 12:        permission?
 Who is to decide what is “historically significant”?
 Not to mention the
 ```
+The command-line option -n prints the line that include the string provided and also provide the line number that String showed up before the line, as we can see from the output the string "what" showed up on line 10 and 12 of the file.

 example2
-The command-line option -v prints the line that include the string provided and also provide the line number that String showed up before the line, as we can see from the output the string "what" showed up on line 10 and 12 of the file.

 command:

 ```